 Home Study tests from Clinical Researcher have long been a provider of continuing nursing education credits.
 Home Study tests now also offer pharmacy and medical continuing education credits.

 Accreditation Statement: The Association of Clinical Research Professionals (ACRP) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Credit Statement: ACRP designates this enduring material for a maximum of 3.0 AMA PRA Category 1 credits™.
+Credit Statement: ACRP designates this enduring material for a maximum of 2.0 or 3.0 AMA PRA Category 1 credits™.
 Each physician should only claim credit commensurate with the extent of the participation in the activity.

 Faculty Disclosure: Disclosure must me made by all planning committee members, speakers, authors, and others in a position to influence or control content.
 Failure to respond will make the speaker ineligible to participate in the planning, development, or delivery of content.
 This information will be disclosed to participants.